Sant'Alessandro in Zebedia

-Sant'Alessandro in Zebedia is a church in Milan, Italy.
+Sant'Alessandro in Zebedia is a parish church in Milan, Italy.
+It is a distinctive example of the early Lombard Baroque.

 History

-The original church was built by the Barnabite order in the 9th century, on the ruins of the Pretorium which tradition holds was the prison that held the martyred Sant'Alessandro.
+The original church was built in the 5th century, on the ruins of the Pretorium which tradition holds was the prison that held the martyred Sant'Alessandro.
+The name in Zebedia derives from the name of the prison in which the martyr was imprisoned.

-Its construction for the Barnabite order began in 1601 to a design by Lorenzo Binago, Francesco Maria Richini also contributing to the project.
+Its construction for the Barnabite order began in 1601 to a design by Lorenzo Binago.
+Francesco Maria Richini also contributed to the project.
+The first church of Sant Alessandro was demolished, along with the nearby San Pancrazio.
+The first stone of the church was laid on 30 March 1602 by Cardinal Federico Borromeo.

 It comprises a principal building on the Greek cross plan with a central dome, and a separate presbytery which also has a dome.
+By early 1627, the center dome had developed deep cracks and was demolished.
+Architect Fabio Mangone was brought in as a consultant.
+Richini redesigned the dome, and carried out Mangone's recommendations.

 The façade, with decorations in bas-relief, has two campaniles.

-The interior includes works by important Lombard Baroque artists including Camillo Procaccini (an Assumption, a Nativity and a Crucifixion) and Daniele Crespi (a Flagellation).
+The interior includes works by important artists including Camillo Procaccini (an Assumption, a Nativity and a Crucifixion) and Daniele Crespi (a Flagellation).
 There is also an altarpiece in the first chapel on the right by Ossana.